Turkey approves China-based Sinovac vaccine’s emergency use

 The shots would carry a QR code assigned to a person’s name in accordance with Ankara’s vaccination program and an online appointment system.

-The Sinovac vaccine underwent clinical trials in Turkey, Brazil and Indonesia, which have all reported diverging efficacy rates.
+The Sinovac vaccine underwent studies in Turkey, Brazil and Indonesia, and there’s uncertainty over just how protective it is.

-In December, Turkish authorities announced an efficacy rate of 91.25% from interim analysis of 29 cases in a trial with 7,371 volunteers.
-About 12,450 volunteers, including 1,500 health care workers, are involved in the late-stage clinical trials.
+Researchers in Brazil last week had pegged the vaccine as 78% effective at protecting against symptomatic illness — but this week they announced data showing overall, effectiveness is just over 50%.

-This week, Indonesia which, conducted its own Phase III clinical trials of the vaccine with 1,620 volunteers, announced a efficacy rate of 65.3%.
+Researchers in Turkey and Indonesia had announced higher effectiveness rates — 91% and 65% respectively — but those studies were far too small to be conclusive.
+Global health authorities have said any vaccine that is at least 50% effective would be useful.

 The first shipment Sinovac vaccine, consisting of 3 million doses, arrived in Turkey late last month.
 Turkey is scheduled to receive a total of 50 million doses.